puppetlabs-toy-chest/puppetlabs-azure/README.md

 The storage account to associate the virtual machine with.

 #####`winrm_transport`
-A list of transport protocols for WINRM.
+A list of transport protocols for WinRM.

 #####`winrm_https_port`
-The port number of WINRM https communication.
+The port number for WinRM https communication.
+Defaults to 5986

 #####`winrm_http_port`
-The port number of WINRM http communication.
+The port number for WinRM http communication.
+Defaults to 5985

 #####`cloud_service`
 The name of the associated cloud service.